Delaware Public Records Search

 Delaware Vital Records

 The state Bureau of Vital Statistics allows records of marriages, births, and deaths to be searched by online request or in person.
-However, the records that are available to the public are restricted: only those death or marriage certificates more than 40 years old and birth records more than 72 years old are available to the public.
+However, the records that are available to the public are restricted: only those death or marriage certificates more than 40 years old and birth records more than 72 years old are available to the public by online request, in person, or by running a quick search of Delaware vital records on RecordsFinder.
 Individuals who are named on the record and who can provide proper identification may retrieve their own records at any time.

 City or county clerks offices may also hold original marriage, birth, and death certificates, and inquiries may be made at those offices.